syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Excel-Like-Filtering-Sorting.md

 ![](Excel-Like-Filtering-Sorting_images/Label-filter-popup.png)

-_Label Filter popup for filtering "Canada" in Country_
+_Label Filter pop-up for filtering "Canada" in Country_

 ![](Excel-Like-Filtering-Sorting_images/Filtered-PivotGrid-by-using-label-filter.png)

 _SfPivotGrid applied with Label Filter_

-**Value Filters**
+**Value filters**

-It is used to filter SfPivotGrid based on the values of PivotItem field and it can be achieved by using various options which are listed below.
+It is used to filter the SfPivotGrid based on the values of PivotItem field and it can be achieved by using various options which are listed below:

 * Equals
 * Does Not Equal